paytabscom/paytabs-android-library-sample/README.md

   Here how you can integrate with SamsungPay Api.
   [SamsungPay Integration Guide](https://github.com/paytabscom/paytabs-android-library-sample/blob/PT2/samsung_pay.md).

-2. pass the returned json token from samsung pay to the following  method.
+2. Pass the returned json token from samsung pay to the following  method.

 ```kotlin
 startSamsungPayment(this, configData, "samsungpay token",callback=this)